radarsh/gradle-test-logger-plugin/README.md

 `mocha-parallel`.
 The parallel themes are specially designed to work with a setting of [`maxParallelForks`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:maxParallelForks) greater than 1.
 They achieve this by sacrificing the ability to group tests and thus some readability is lost.

+### How are `testlogger` and `Test.testLogging` related?

+Until recently, they were unrelated.
+While this plugin's `testlogger` has many properties named identical to the ones in Gradle's
+`Test.testLogging`, to a large extent, they are kept isolated by design.

+However, as of this writing `testlogger.showStandardStreams` property has been made to react to `testLogging.showStandardStreams` property as long as one doesn't configure a value for `testlogger.showStandardStreams`.
+If a value is configured for `testlogger.showStandardStreams` (even if it is `false`), the plugin ignores `testLogging.showStandardStreams` altogether.